 Private: invite-only, for your company or group.

-The server only handles signaling — helping users find each other.
+For private calls, file transfer, and multiplayer games, the server only handles signaling — helping users find each other.
 Once connected, all data flows directly between browsers via WebRTC.

 | Big Tech | Retro Hex Chat | |